 Claudia Engelhart has been working in live sound for the last 30 Years.
-Raised by artists and musicians in Berkeley, CA, Claudia began her live sound career at the legendary jazz room Keystone Korner in San Francisco.
+Her parents were artists and musicians, and she grew up in Berkeley, CA, Claudia began her live sound career at the legendary jazz room Keystone Korner in San Francisco.
 The Keystone Korner hosted legendary jazz acts such as George Benson, Grover Washington, Bill Evens, Stan Getz, McCoy Tyner, Art Blakey and Miles Davis.
-The Keystone Korner left a large legacy of live recordings.
+The Keystone Korner left an enormous legacy of live recordings.

 In 1983, Claudia moved to New York and started working at another legendary club CBGBS.
 By 1985, Claudia was touring full time and has been Bill Frisell’s FOH engineer since 1989.
 Claudia has toured with several renowned artists during her career including Ryuichi Sakamoto, Wayne Shorter, Herbie Hancock, Michael Brecker, David Byrne, Laurie Anderson, David Sylvian, John Patitucci, Dave Holland, Grover Washington Jr., John Scofield, Medeski Martin & Wood, John Zorn, The Kronos Quartet, Don Cherry, Cecil Taylor, Fred Frith, Eddie Palmieri, Willie Colon, Airto Moreira and Flora Purim, among others.

 Growing up, Claudia was surrounded by working musicians and that perhaps has given her a deeper appreciation and understanding of music.
 The musical environment is natural to her, and she understands both music and musicians.
 Having studied the cello, piano, and voice for over ten years, Claudia always knew that she did not want to become a performer.
-“I played in the orchestra a little, but I really wasn’t interested in that.
+“I played in the orchestra a little, but I wasn’t interested in that.
 I just loved the sound of the instruments, cello specifically, and how it felt to play”.
-Being surrounded by all those musicians Claudia really wanted “to find something of her own, that nobody else did”.
+Being surrounded by all those musicians, Claudia wanted “to find something of her own, which nobody else did.”